Using Environment Variables with IaC Projects

 Environment Variables from Secrets Manager

-Securely retrieve the value from AWS Secrets Manager (opens in a new tab).
+Securely retrieve the value from AWS Secrets Manager.
 Secrets Manager is a paid AWS service for securely storing secrets.
 It costs $0.40/secret/month

 - Format: